 Higher employee engagement

 Just as the Agile Manifesto principles inspired the creation of common agile practices, SAFe® guidelines are based on a set of core principles.
+These include:

 Take an economic view.

 Delivering the best products in the shortest time is not only good for customers, it ultimately benefits an organization’s bottom line.
 When product and development teams adopt agile approaches like incremental delivery, you should also see faster return on value to the organization.